 Building successful adoption and diffusion

-I’m an active member of several innovation groups (meetups) as an innovator myself (I’m a co-founder at Groupsurfing and we’re launching our new product, hexsee in mid-January.
-Sign up for our Beta).
+I’m an active member of several innovation groups (meetups) as an innovator myself (I’m a co-founder at a company and we’re launching our new product, in mid-January).
 Unfortunately, most of the startup demos show they lack much marketing effort, which is especially true when you consider their plans for overcoming resistance to adoption.

 This is a “build it and they will come” mentality that often translates to failure.
 Of course, there are obvious exceptions, like Facebook, but they’re the exceptions that prove the rule and I wouldn’t recommend you follow their example.